keefo/klipper_config_switcher/README.md

 night_config: ~/printer_data/config/printer_night.cfg
 ```

 You need to have these 2 files in your ~/printer_data/config folder.

+    ⚠️ Important:

+     Enabling this plugin will overwrite your printer.cfg with the profile you choose.

+    • Do not edit printer.cfg directly.
+    • Make all configuration changes in printer_day.cfg or printer_night.cfg.
+    • The plugin will then copy the selected file to printer.cfg.

 3. Add update manager in moonraker